 Hiring is a time-consuming process, and, honestly, it can feel like more than any one person or team should have to handle.
 If you’re feeling this overwhelm, a pre-screening interview may just be the solution.

-Adding a pre-screen interview to your hiring process can weed out unqualified, unlikely, or uninterested candidates and streamline your hiring pool, thereby simplifying every step down the line.
+Adding a pre-screening interview to your talent acquisition strategy can weed out unqualified, unlikely, or uninterested candidates and streamline your entire hiring process, thereby simplifying every step down the line.

 Methods for pre-screening interviews include phone calls, questionnaires, portfolio reviews, assessments, video interviews, and one-way video interviews (often referred to as asynchronous interviews).

 At first, it may seem improbable for pre-screening to save time and increase effectiveness.
-But when you choose the proper methods and ask the right questions, your in person interviews (and the rest of your hiring process) become 1000x more efficient.
+But when you start by choosing the proper methods and asking the right questions, your in person interviews (and the rest of your hiring process) become 1000x more efficient.